nuuuwan/news_lk3_data/README.md

 The Education Ministry says the decision on whether to hold the Grade 5 Scholarship Examination again or not will be made after the CID and the Exams Department complete their investigations into the alleged leaking of questions.

-The decision will be based on the findings and recommendations of the relevant investigations, according to the Secretary to the Ministry of Education.
+The decision will be based on the findings and recommendations of the relevant investigations, according to the Secretary to the Ministry of Education Thilaka Jayasundara.

-◼️
+Speaking at a press conference today, she stated, “Grade 5 scholarship exam commenced on September 15.
+Following the allegations revelation of a leaked question paper, the Examination Department initiated an investigation.
+Based on the initial investigation report, the Criminal Investigation Department is now conducting further inquiries.”

+“Accordingly, the President and the Minister have instructed to take necessary actions based on the findings of that investigation,” the Education Secretary said.

+...

 [Data](articles/0f23d49f.json)